peizhaoli05/peizhaoli05.github.io/_pages/markdown.md

 ![2020_christmas.jpg](../images/2020_christmas.jpeg)
 Christmas Day 2020@Sei Bar Wakefield.
 From left to right: Haoyu Wang (a successful Ph.D. and a reliable man), Qi Liu (she brings joy and fun to the people around), Zizhang Chen, Me, and Huiru Yu (a tender and sensitive girl who I continually learn from).

-I want to sincerely thanks my father and my mother who offer me unconditional love although we are not in a perfect family, my grandmother in heaven who carry out all my elementary education, and my supportive family members, even though they might never step into this page.
+I want to sincerely thank my father and mother who offer me unconditional love although we are not in a perfect family, my grandmother in heaven who carry out my elementary education, and all my supportive family members, even though they might never step into this page.